marcoh2325/marcoh2325/README.md

 ### <div align="center">I'm Marco, a Data Scientist and Data Analyst</div>

-- 🔭 I’m currently looking for a job.
+- 🔭 Working as python developer.

-- 🌱 I’m currently learning machine learning and git.
+- 🌱 I’m currently learning more about DevOps and git.

-- 👯 I want to create more interesting projects.
+- 👯 I want to improve as developer while strenghten my mathematical background

-- ⚡ Fun fact: I love mathematics and fantasy books
+- ⚡ Fun fact: I love mathematics, basketball and I'm learnign to play Go

 <br/>